dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

     Game Studio adds a light shaft component to the entity.

-## 3. Add a light shaft bounding volume
+## 3. Add a bounding volume

-The **light shaft bounding volume** defines the area in which directional lights cast light shafts.
+The **light shaft bounding volume** defines the area in which light shafts are created.

 1. In the **asset view**, click **Add asset**.